Do I have to agree to Republican values to get French residency?

 Reader Question: I have been asked to sign a contrat d'intégration républicaine as part of my residency application, and I do not know much about the document.
 Does it mean anything political, such as I cannot be a monarchist (I like Charles III!)?

-The contrat d'intégration républicaine (CIR) is signed by non-EU citizens who are applying for a multi-year residency permit to live in France (titre de séjour pluriannuel or 10-year carte de résident).
+The contrat d'intégration républicaine (CIR) is signed by non-EU citizens who come to France on many kinds of long-stay visa as part of a move to live in France.

-However there are some exceptions, such as for Britons with a Withdrawal Agreement residency card, who do not need to sign it.
+However there are some exceptions, such as for Britons with a Withdrawal Agreement residency card, who do not need to sign it, and highly-skilled workers on a 'passport talent' visa.

 It is also not required for those visiting the country on holiday (either with a three-month Schengen visa or visa-free access of 90 days to the Schengen area) or those coming to France on a visa for 12 months or less.

-The CIR is presented during your first interview with the Office Français de l'Immigration et de l'Intégration (Ofii) as part of the application process for residency.
+The CIR is presented during your first interview with the Office Français de l'Immigration et de l'Intégration (Ofii) as part of the immigration process.

 It is provided both in French and your native language – you can find a copy in English here.

-You must take ‘civic training’ and pass language test
+You must take ‘civic training’ and a language test

 Alongside the ‘republican values’ it asks you to adhere to (see more about these below), the document requires you attend ‘civic training’ about French life, covering a total of 24 hours, usually split into multiple sessions over the course of four months.

-It also requires proof of your French language level, either via previous qualifications or by agreeing to obtain a certain level in a language test given by Ofii.
+It also requires proof of your French language level, either via previous qualifications or by a language test given by Ofii.

 Read more: A1, C2: What is the CEFR language rating in France?